postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/scim-provisioning-overview.md

 * **Delete group**: Deletes a user group in Postman.
 User accounts that were part of the deleted group are deactivated in Postman.

+    > User accounts and the data corresponding to them will not be deleted.
+To permanently delete user accounts and their data, [contact Postman support](https://www.postman.com/support/).

 * **Update group information**:

     * **Update group attributes**: Updates a group's name in Postman.